-- Use ice for pain control.
+- Use ice for controling your knee pain.
 Applying ice to your affected joint will decrease discomfort, but do not use the ice for more than 20 minutes at a time each hour.
 You can use it before and after your exercise program.

 - Your appetite may be poor.
 Drink plenty of fluids to keep from getting dehydrated.
 Foods may taste different.
 Your desire for solid food will return.

 - You may have difficulty sleeping.
 Do not sleep or nap too much during the day.